 To find an attorney complete one or more of the fields and click search.

 James Weinberger is a Partner in Fross Zelnick's litigation practice, focusing on litigation, mediation and arbitration in the areas of copyright, trademark and trade dress infringement, unfair competition, false advertising, trademark dilution, right of publicity, First Amendment and Internet-related matters.
-Recognized by Chambers USA (2010-2016), Legal 500 (2011-2016), Managing Intellectual Property IP Stars (2014-2016), New York SuperLawyers Rising Stars (2011-2012), New York SuperLawyers (2013-2016) and the 2014 and 2016 Guides to the World's Leading Trade Mark Lawyers, Who's Who Legal (Trademarks 2017) and World Trademark Review (2017) in the areas of copyright and trademark law as well as a World Intellectual Property Review Leader in 2017, James regularly counsels and advises clients across a broad range of industries, including apparel, beverages, chemicals, cosmetics, film, finance, music, pharmaceuticals, publishing and software on matters relating to intellectual property rights.
+Recognized by Chambers USA (2010-2017), Legal 500 (2011-2017), Managing Intellectual Property IP Stars (2014-2017), New York SuperLawyers Rising Stars (2011-2012), New York SuperLawyers (2013-2016), the 2014 and 2016 Guides to the World's Leading Trade Mark Lawyers, Who's Who Legal (Trademarks 2017) and World Trademark Review (2017) in the areas of copyright and trademark law as well as a World Intellectual Property Review Leader in 2017, James regularly counsels and advises clients across a broad range of industries, including apparel, beverages, cosmetics, entertainment, finance, personal care products, sports, pharmaceuticals, publishing and software on matters relating to intellectual property rights.
 In addition to federal and state court litigation, James's expertise includes copyright and trademark clearance, enforcement strategy and execution, portfolio management, as well as negotiating and drafting trademark and copyright licenses, coexistence and settlement agreements.
 James also litigates opposition proceedings in the Trademark Trial and Appeal Board and Uniform Domain Name Dispute Resolution Policy proceedings in the World Intellectual Property Organization.

 Wesleyan University (B.A., 1996, with honors); Columbia University School of Law (J.D., 1999).
 Harlan Fiske Stone Scholar.
 Recipient, Carroll G. Harper Prize.
 Editor-in-Chief, Columbia-VLA Journal of Law & the Arts.